ryan180322/comp2000-simulation-assignment/worksheet-7.md

 **2.3.** Pick the class that you think has the best design.
 Explain why.

+I think CardinalWind has the best design.
+It encapsulates wind direction logic in one place, so wind behaviour is not scattered across other classes.
+To add a new wind type, I can create a new class implementing WindType without changing Grid/TreeCell.
+TreeCell can call getSpreadMultiplier() without knowing which WindType implementation was used.

 **2.4.** Paste one code snippet that demonstrates your use of polymorphism or encapsulation.
 Include an explanation of _how_ this demonstrates polymorphim or encapsulation.
 Give a reference to a provided reading that talks about this type of polymorphism or encapsulation.